7 Best Video Hosting Sites of 2021 (Plus Free Options, Ranked)

 In other words, you need to choose video hosting that helps you strategically plan onsite video content.

-That’s what video hosting is for.
+That’s what video hosting sites are for.

-In this guide, I ranked and reviewed the best video hosting (and YouTube alternatives) based on hosting, pricing, features, support, quality, and more.
+In this guide, I ranked and reviewed the best video hosting sites (and YouTube alternatives) based on hosting, pricing, features, support, quality, and more.